 Fashion Styling goes in-depth into six modules: Styling a Collection, Styling a Fashion Event, Digital Styling, Styling a Store, Editorial Styling and Personal Styling.
 Each module is composed of dedicated classes and finishes with a project ready to present as a personal portfolio, thereby giving a practical set of skills for the fashion industry.

 This intensive specialisation includes classes with resident teachers from the industry, international guest lecturers, a field trip to Paris or London, workshops, attendance to Milan/Florence fashion weeks, internship opportunities, as well as the Venice Biennale and the regular use of a professional photography studio.

-The 9 month academic year from April to December, with a total of 800 teaching hours, is valuable for 80 credits.
+Lessons take place from April to December and amount to a total of 700 contact hours.
+There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
 Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.

 Styling a Collection

 Illustrate the inspiration, research and trends behind a collection; accessorize and package a collection by emphasising its emotional value; create all the materials needed to present a collection to stakeholders.

 Organise an event, a show, a performance, an installation; curate location settings with a composition of imagery, video, sound and scent; create an impact in the media through press, VIPs, and professional industry relations.

 Create and manage the entire visual contents and look of a website; promote e-commerce websites through maximising the visual impact; tell a story with differentiating messages across social platforms and blogs.